 Valencia and Copenhagen: the perfect balance between sport and tourism

 The Valencia Half Marathon is one of the most anticipated events of the year in Europe.
 With more than 25,000 runners and 45% international participation, the race is one of the major drivers of sports tourism in the city.
-The economic impact, estimated at 13 million euros, makes Valencia a perfect destination for those looking to combine sport and leisure.
-Its fast circuit, the neo climate and the city's gastronomic and cultural offer make this race one of the favorites of European runners.
-In fact, Valencia has even more merit as it has even managed to fight thanks to its marathon with some cities like Berlin, London or New York of first economic and touristic level.
+The economic impact, estimated at 13 million euros, makes Valencia a perfect destination for those seeking to combine sport and leisure.
+Its fast circuit, the mediterranean climate and the city's gastronomic and cultural offer make this race one of the favorites of European runners.
+In fact, Valencia has even more merit as it has even managed to compete with some cities like Berlin, London or New York of first economic and touristic level thanks to its marathon.

 The future of sports tourism in Europe

 Half marathons are experiences that combine sport, culture and quality tourism.
 Cities like the ones we have seen have been able to take advantage of the potential of these events to attract tourism that is looking for something more than conventional circuits.
-The popular runner not only runs, but also wants to experience the city, spends more and is looking for tourism for couples, friends or families that goes beyond the 21 kilometers run.
+The popular runner not only runs, he wants to experience the city, he also spends more and is looking for tourism for couples, friends or family that goes beyond the 21 kilometers run.

 The data speaks for itself: runners who travel to participate in these events spend more than conventional tourists, which multiplies the economic impact of the races and generates benefits that go far beyond sport.
 Sports tourism is booming, and half marathons are one of the flagships.
 Politicians of this country, if you have a good half marathon in your city with that special charm we have talked about, you have a unique opportunity to attract quality visitors.
 Of course, let's trust in good race organizing companies, lest vaya happens to us as before the pandemic where we had more races than runners to participate in them.